 In this agreement, an accounts receivables financing company or bank advances to its borrower client some percentage (50-90%) against its eligible unpaid invoices or accounts receivables.
-The borrower will complete a borrowing base certificate which computes both its eligible and ineligible AR (Accounts Receivable).
-Computation of this certification can be daily, weekly, monthly or quarterly.
-Depending on their critical needs and the company’s financial strength.
+The borrower will complete a borrowing base certificate, which computes both its eligible and ineligible AR (Accounts Receivable).
+Computation of this certification can be daily, weekly, monthly, or quarterly; depending on their critical needs and the company’s financial strength.

 Invoice Factoring is a financial transaction and a type of debtor finance in which a business sells its accounts receivable (invoices) to a third party (called a factor) at a discount.
 The objective of this action is to meet immediate cash needs and to mitigate credit risk (if non-recourse factoring).

 - Factoring is usually (but not always) more expensive.
 That’s due to the factor having the receivable as the only source of payment.
 Many consider this as riskier and more operationally intensive.
 Thus, the price is higher.
-AR loans tend to be less expensive because the lender has the AR collateral and also a claim against the borrower.
+AR loans tend to be less expensive because the lender has the AR collateral and a claim against the borrower.

 - Invoice factoring is more flexible as compared to AR financing.
-Under factoring, you can choose which invoices to sell to the factor whereas; in AR financing, you need to submit all your accounts receivables as collateral.
+Under factoring, you can choose which invoices to sell to the factor, whereas; in AR financing, you need to submit all your accounts receivables as collateral.

 - Under Invoice factoring, the factor performs a credit check on your customer and deal with its accounts payable department.
 However, this is not the case with AR Financing.